Human Behavior Patterns

 Fundamentals – Which fundamentals do generate human behavior?

-Display 2: behavior and it’s fundamentals
+Display 2: behavior and its fundamentals

 Evolution influences the pool of behavior-influencing genes available to the members of human beings.
 Experience modifies the expression of an individual’s genetic program.
 Each individual’s genes initiate a unique program of neural development.
 The development of an individual’s nervous system depends on its interactions with its environment (i.e., on its experience).
 Each individual’s current behavioral capacities and tendencies are determined by its unique patterns of neural activity, some of which are experienced as thoughts, feelings, memories, etc. The individual’s actual behavior arises out of interactions among its ongoing patterns of neural activity and its perception of the current situation.
 The success of each individual’s behavior influences the likelihood that its genes will be passed on to perpetuating offspring and thus influences evolution.